 The primary benefit of EHS, and workplace EHS programs, is the obvious one: preventing incidents such as injuries, illnesses, and harmful environmental releases.

-One of the classic (and most horrible) historic examples of an incident that showed the need for EHS efforts was the Triangle Shirtwaist Fire.
-Other well known and more recent examples include the Bhopal/Union Carbide explosion in 1984, the Upper Big Branch Mine-South explosion of 2010, the BP Deepwater Horizon oil spill of 2010, and the fire in and ultimate collapse of the Savar building in Bangladesh in 2013.
-You can probably think of other incidents yourself.
+One of the classic (and most horrible) historic examples of a workplace incident that showed the need for EHS efforts was the Triangle Shirtwaist Fire.
+Other well known and more recent examples include the Bhopal/Union Carbide explosion in 1984, the Upper Big Branch Mine-South explosion of 2010, the BP Deepwater Horizon oil spill of 2010, and the fire in, and ultimate collapse of, the Savar building in Bangladesh in 2013.
+You can probably think of other horrible workplace incidents yourself.

 Because these hazards are real, EHS programs are necessary and provide real benefits.
 For example, this OSHA website on safety and health management programs provides a lot of case studies demonstrating these benefits.

 In addition, EHS programs at work also show employees that companies care about their well-being.
-If you have an active EHS culture, your company will have fewer incidents.
+If you have an active EHS culture, your company may have fewer incidents.
 This will make your employees feel safer and more valued.
 And this will have a positive effect on employee morale, retention, productivity, and even hiring.

 And consider this thought along those same lines.
 A recent study by the American Psychological Association showed that millennials rank safety as an issue of workplace stress higher than any other issue (and higher than earlier generations have).
 Makes sense for a generation that was raised in the shadows of 9-11, the Great Recession, school shootings, and Hurricane Katrina, right?
 And since more and more millennials are entering the workforce, this is going to become increasingly important.